Jczix/SIMV/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Once you `eject`, you can’t go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+At this point you’re on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+You don’t have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+# 📰 Guides

+1. <a href="https://delasign.com/blog/ts-react-redux-guide-2022/?utm=react-redux-starter-project">Typescript & React Redux: A Quick Setup Guide (2022) 🔗</a>

+# 📚 Tutorials

+## CSS

+1. <a href="https://www.delasign.com/blog/reactjs-outline-text-css/">How to Outline Text in CSS 🔗</a>
+2. <a href="https://www.delasign.com/blog/reactjs-gradient-text-css/">How to apply a Gradient to Text in CSS 🔗</a>
+3. <a href="https://www.delasign.com/blog/reactjs-drop-shadow-css/">How to apply one or many drop shadows to text in CSS 🔗</a>
+4. <a href="https://www.delasign.com/blog/reactjs-multiple-filters-css/">How to apply multiple CSS filters 🔗</a>
+5. <a href="https://www.delasign.com/blog/reactjs-outline-gradient-text-css/">How to create text that has a Stroke and a Gradient fill in CSS 🔗</a>

-## Learn More
+## ThreeJS

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration
+### Setup

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+1. <a href="https://delasign.com/blog/reactjs-3js-starter-project/?utm=react-redux-starter-project">How to create a ThreeJS responsive
+ReactJS project 🔗</a>
+2. <a href="https://delasign.com/blog/reactjs-3js-setup-shader/?utm=react-redux-starter-project">How to add a shader to a ThreeJS geometry in ReactJS 🔗</a>
+3. <a href="https://delasign.com/blog/reactjs-3js-lights-standard-material/?utm=react-redux-starter-project">How to add lights to a standard material in ThreeJS 🔗</a>
+4. <a href="https://delasign.com/blog/reactjs-3js-lights-shader-material/?utm=react-redux-starter-project">How to add lights to a material that uses a shader in ThreeJS 🔗</a>

+### Uniforms, Varying & Attributes
+1. <a href="https://delasign.com/blog/reactjs-3js-data-vertex-to-fragment/?utm=react-redux-starter-project">How to pass data from a vertex shader to a fragment shader in ThreeJS 🔗</a>
+2. <a href="https://delasign.com/blog/reactjs-3js-data-to-vertex-and-fragment/?utm=react-redux-starter-project">How to create and use uniform data in shaders in ThreeJS 🔗</a>

-### Deployment
+### Errors

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+1. <a href="https://delasign.com/blog/reactjs-renders-multiple-threejs-canvases-on-save-error/?utm=react-redux-starter-project">ReactJS renders multiple ThreeJS canvases on save 🔗</a>